 Of course, Anglo-Saxon constitutionalism has undergone many profound transformations in the eight centuries since the adoption of Magna Carta.
 Over most of that period, however, Magna Carta stood at the heart of a folk-centered civil religion.
-Even the haughtiest feudal barons knew that social cohesion among Englishmen of all the estates of the realm was competition when essential faced with from ethnonations.
-Not always able to express the idea in words, they sensed-or felt-that English nationhood was a matter of common blood nourished by a common faith; that is to say, membership in the English nation was defined by shared descent from ancestors who had been washed in the blood of the Lamb.
-English noblemen shared with the common folk "an intuitive conviction" of their nation's tribal origins and distinctive ethnoreligious character.
+Even the haughtiest feudal barons knew that social cohesion among Englishmen of all the estates of the realm was essential when faced with competition from other ethnonations.
+Not always able to express the idea in words, they sensed-or felt-that English nationhood was a matter of common blood nourished by a common faith; that is to say, membership in the English nation was defined by shared descent from ancestors who had been conviction" of their nation's tribal origins and distinctive ethnoreligious character.
 There was no talk in those days of inter-faith dialogues in ecumenical Judeo-Christian civilization.
 Everyone knew that English Christians and Jews belonged to nations bound to live separately and apart.
 Accordingly, Magna Carta explicitly named the Jews as the source of much predatory economic behavior.
 It imposed upon the king the obligation to defend English families from Jews resorting to unfair economic practices.
 Protection for the wives and children of Englishmen borrowing from Jewish moneylenders was given a prominent place in the Charter.
 [82]